Creating Healthy Smiles

 You will have a follow up appointment around seven to ten days later in which the doctor will monitor your incisions to ensure if they have rehabilitated properly your stitches/sutures will be extracted.
 Roughly four to six weeks later you will have an additional appointment with your dentist where they will make sure your gums have healed properly and then the dentist will proceed with attaching a crown.

-Check out our complete list of services, such as CEREC, Cosmetic Dentistry, Dental Implants, Dental Financing, Emergency Dental Care, Extractions, General Dentistry, Inlays\Onlays, Invisalign, Oral Surgery, Periodontal Dentistry, Porcelain Veneers, Root Canals, Sedation Dentistry, Teeth Cleaning and Zoom Whitening.
+Check out our complete list of services, such as CEREC, Dental Implants, Emergency Dental Care, Extractions, Inlays\Onlays, Invisalign, Porcelain Veneers, Root Canals, Teeth Cleaning and Zoom Whitening.
 We have offices in Arden, Auburn, Citrus Heights, El Dorado Hills, Elk Grove, Fairfield, Folsom, Lincoln, Rocklin, San Ramon and S. Sacramento.
 Call us to schedule an appointment or request an appointment online.

 Crown Lengthening FAQ